Trying to save a few bucks on these everyday purchases may cost more in the long run.

 It’s only natural to try to cut corners on everyday expenses, especially during a troubled economy.
 Be careful, though.
 Some corners are better just the way they are when it comes to saving money on certain things.

 Going the cheapest route on large expenses can also be a mistake.
 So, what are some items or services on which you should never skimp?

-Click or swipe for 7 times you get what you pay for when trying to save a few bucks.
+Below are seven times you get what you pay for when trying to save a few bucks.

 Click here to sign up for our free financial education email course.

 That $10 shirt from a discount retailer sure is a good deal – until it starts falling apart after just a few washings.
 While there’s no guarantee that your clothes will last longer when they come with a higher price tag, it’s a pretty good bet that if you buy a new article of clothing for next to nothing, the fabric will be cheap and the stitching won’t hold up for long.

 Don’t despair if you want to save money on good clothing, however.
 You can still get quality clothes at bargain prices by shopping end-of-season clearance racks at higher-end department stores.

 Just like shoddily made clothing, shoes cobbled together with cheap materials won’t stand the test of time if you wear them much.
 Even worse, the money you saved on cheap shoes could be outweighed by how much you may spend at the doctor for back and foot problems caused by wearing poorly made shoes.